TheRealAphiwit/Assignment-1/README.md

 # Assignment-1
-This will be the first assignment for FG, a lander game.
+This will be the first assignment for FG, a racing game.